Scheana Shay Divorce: Did Mike Shay Leave Due To ‘Vanderpump Rules?’

 A post shared by Scheana Marie (@scheanamarie) on

-“While we have made the difficult decision to move forward separately, our story will continue on through the love and mutual respect that we have cultivated throughout our 15-year friendship.
+“While we have made the difficult decision to move forward separately, our story will continue through the love and mutual respect that we have cultivated throughout our 15-year friendship.
 Much of the recent speculation and reporting on our relationship has been misguided, and we have come to an amicable decision on all matters,” Scheana Shay and Mike said in their joint divorce statement, according to Bravo, adding, “We might have failed at our marriage, but we are committed to succeeding as friends and will continue to support each other’s personal happiness and professional success,” the statement continued.

 What do you think of Scheana Shay’s tweet that Mike was indeed the one who filed for divorce?
 Were you surprised?